 Check them out …

 The recommendations below are based off the smoothie formula in my 14-day smoothie challenge.
-You can receive the smoothie formula for FREE by signing up for the next challenge here.
+Get the perfect health smoothie formula for FREE by signing up for the challenge here.
 You can also find the smoothie formula in my 14-day smoothie challenge ebook.

 9 hacks for creating YOUR perfect smoothie

 1. Know your palate.
 The most important part of creating your perfect smoothie is using the right ingredients.
 Know what flavours you enjoy and try blending them together.
 Think of your favourite ice cream flavour or dessert recipe when trying to decide what you might like.
 Better yet, give some of my dessert-inspired recipes a try!
 Also, don’t be afraid to recreate the same smoothie recipes you love — repetition is a great approach to developing new healthy habits.

 2. One bitter B!*@#.
 No, not you–the smoothie.
 Yes, greens can make your smoothie bitter tasting.
 If you’re following the formula I’ve provided, you probably won’t encounter this issue, but if you do, here are some suggestions: 1) Use frozen vs. fresh greens since they taste less bitter; 2) Use less bitter greens (like spinach) until your palate is welcoming to the others.
 Tip #3 is also a great way to balance the bitterness.

 3. Mother Nature’s candy.
 The sweetness of fruit – and stevia in the PurePaleo Protein powders – should be enough to balance out the bitter flavour of greens and satisfy your sweet tooth.
 If you need added sweetness, I suggest adding 1/4 cup extra fruit OR add a pinch of stevia for a smoothie that is lower in sugar content (I recommend Better Stevia by NOW).